 It may still be worth hiring a lawyer if you have minor injuries.
 Part of the issue is that it can be tricky to evaluate how serious your injuries are shortly after an accident, and even minor injuries can turn into more serious or lingering injuries.

 But, if you settled quickly--say because the insurance company offered to cover your medical bills and maybe even offered some money on top of that -- your settlement agreement will almost certainly require a release of all future claims.
 In accepting a settlement offer, part of the bargain is that you give up the ability to sue or file claims based on the accident later.

-Whether you are confident engaging in negotiations and navigating legal issues on your own -- If you are confident in your ability to negotiate a settlement with the insurance company, then you may not need a personal injury lawyer for your slip and fall case.
+If you are confident in your ability to negotiate a settlement with the insurance company, then you may not need a personal injury lawyer for your slip and fall case.
 Similarly, if you are comfortable in your ability to research issues of legal liability and any potential statutes of limitations, it may make sense to go it alone.

 Legal issues are complicated, though, and you will inevitably have less experience negotiating insurance settlements than your counterparty simply because that is (presumably) not your day job.
 But for your counterparty, whether it’s an insurance agent or a defense attorney, it is their day job.